Terms and conditions of purchase

 22. Infringement of Patents etc

-With the exception of Goods made to UWE design or instructions, the Supplier warrants that neither the Goods nor UWE use of them will infringe any patent registered design trade mark copyright or other intellectual property right and undertakes to indemnify UWE against all actions claims demand cost charges and expenses arising from or incurred by reason of any infringement of any such right.
+With the exception of Goods made to UWE design or instructions, the Supplier warrants that neither the Goods nor UWE use of them will infringe any patent registered design trade mark copyright or other intellectual property right of a third party and undertakes to indemnify UWE against all actions claims demand cost charges and expenses arising from or incurred by reason of any infringement of any such right.

 23. Non-Observance of Conditions